danieltroger/telnetd_ramdisk/README.md

 # telnetd_ramdisk

+#### Notice: I've gotten a job and don't have any focus left for this project.
+I've heard about [ramiel](https://ramiel.app/) which is supposed to work better.
+Thanks to everyone who used this and contributed, I could never have imagined it to become this popular :) You can of course still give this a try but beware that I'll probably not be able to help you.

 ### An automatic telnet ramdisk creator

 Remember [ssh_rd by msftguy](https://github.com/msftguy/ssh-rd)?
 You could simply run it and get a remote shell running on a ramdisk on your iDevice.
 I built a jailbreak with it.
 (And opensn0w).